-THE CONTEMPORARY AMERICAN RELIGIOUS SITUATION.
+THE CONTEMPORARY AMERICAN RELI-GIOUS SITUATION.
 A description and analysis of current American religious developments in historical, sociological, and theological perspective.
-Concepts such as pluralism and secularization will be explored; attention will be given to the current state of institutional religion, Christian as well as non-Christian and non-institutional movements such as the Jesus Movement and Neo-Pentecostalism will be examined.
-Special attention will be given to the contemporary religious situation as it pertains to American youth.
-Interdisciplinary 134, Mr. Primus and Mr. Smit.
+Attention will be given to the current state of institutional religion, Christian as well as non-Christian.
+Non-institutional movements such as the Jesus Movement and Neo-Pentecostalism will be examined.
+The current interest in Eastern religions and recent developments in Judaism and Roman Catholicism will also receive attention.
+The course will be team-taught by a member of the Religion and Theology department and a member of the Sociology Department.
+Student involvement will be emphasized.
+Considerable reading will be required and small-group discussions will be held regularly.
+Films and other media will be used, and a number of guest speakers who are representatives of the movements being considered will participate.
+Interdisciplinary 134, Mr. Primus, Mr. Smit.